⚠️ Work in Progress

 Controls where Flux Kustomization resources are placed:

-• FluxSeparate - Flux resources in a separate directory tree
+• FluxSeparate - Flux resources collected in a separate directory tree; children referenced as directories

 Umbrella Bundles